pauldotyu/kubestronaut/docs/kcna.md

 Now that you have a basic understanding of containers, let's move on to Kubernetes.
 Kubernetes is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.

-### Kubernetes architecture and components
+### Architecture and components

 Quickly review the [Kubernetes Architecture](https://kubernetes.io/docs/concepts/architecture/) documentation to understand the key components of a Kubernetes cluster.
 It is a great way to get started with Kubernetes and will help you understand the basic concepts.

-The cluster is made up of a control plane and one or more nodes.
-The control plane is responsible for managing the cluster and the nodes are responsible for running the applications.
+The cluster is made up of a control plane and one or more worker nodes.
+The control plane is responsible for managing the cluster and the worker nodes are responsible for running the applications.

+!!! note
     You created a control plane node and joined worker nodes to the cluster using the kubeadm tool in the previous section.

-Be sure to read through the [Control plane components](https://kubernetes.io/docs/concepts/architecture/#control-plane-components) and [Node components](https://kubernetes.io/docs/concepts/architecture/#node-components) sections to understand the roles of each component.k
+Be sure to read through the [control plane components](https://kubernetes.io/docs/concepts/architecture/#control-plane-components) and [node components](https://kubernetes.io/docs/concepts/architecture/#node-components) sections of the Kubernetes docs to understand the roles of each component.

-Trying to learn Kubernetes fundamentals in a short period of time is a bit of an impossible task.
-But here in this workshop, we can cover some of the basics by deploying our Node.js application to a Kubernetes cluster.
+Kubernetes has a rich and extensive ecosystem that typically requires dedicated time to master fully.
+In this workshop, we'll focus on practical fundamentals by deploying our Node.js application to a Kubernetes cluster, giving you hands-on experience with key concepts that matter most for the KCNA exam.

-!!! note
-    You will use kubectl to perform imperative commands to deploy the application.
-This is good to quickly perform a task, but using declarative configuration files in the form of YAML manifests is the best way to deploy applications in production.
-You will visit this more in the next few sections.

 ### Create a Namespace

-Namespaces are a way to logically separate resources in a cluster.
+[Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) are a way to logically separate resources in a cluster.
 They are intended for use in environments with many users spread across multiple teams, or projects.

 Create a Namespace called `myapp` to isolate the resources for our Node.js application by running the following command.

 ```bash
 kubectl create namespace n345
 ```

+!!! tip
+    You will use kubectl to perform imperative commands to deploy the application.
+This is good to quickly perform a task, but using declarative configuration files in the form of YAML manifests is the best way to deploy applications in production.
+You will visit this more in the next few sections.

 ### Run a container in a Pod

 Containers don't run on their own in Kubernetes.
-They run inside a Pod.
+They run inside a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/).
 A Pod is the smallest deployable unit in Kubernetes and represents a single instance of a running process in your cluster.
-To run a Pod, the easiest way is to use kubectl, which is the Kubernetes command-line tool that allows you to interact with your cluster and use an imperative command to create a Pod.
+To run a Pod, the easiest way is to use [kubectl](https://kubernetes.io/docs/reference/kubectl/), which is the Kubernetes command-line tool that allows you to interact with your cluster and use an imperative command to create a Pod.

 SSH back into the control node and run the following command to create a Pod that runs the Node.js application.